Pet-Friendly Living in Benahavís and Marbella

 Pet-friendly living in Benahavís and Marbella with a dog on a walking trail

 Pet-friendly living in Benahavís and Marbella is one of the quieter pleasures people often discover only after arriving on the Costa del Sol.
-At first, most buyers imagine the obvious attractions: warmer winters, long lunches outdoors, sea views, golf, perhaps the possibility of a gentler rhythm to everyday life.
+At first, most buyers imagine the obvious attractions: warmer winters, long lunches outdoors, sea views, golf and perhaps the possibility of a gentler rhythm to everyday life.

 What they often come to appreciate, however, is how naturally this part of southern Spain can suit life with animals.
 For many owners, particularly those arriving from northern Europe, that becomes one of the understated luxuries of living here.